avazqueznj/InspectionBrickWeb1/replit.md

 ### Technical Implementations

 **Authentication & Authorization:**
-- Pure JWT-based authentication with RS256 signing (no server-side sessions).
+- JWT-based authentication with RS256 signing.
-- Stateless authentication - tokens are self-contained with embedded expiration.
 - Access tokens expire in 24 hours (no refresh tokens).
 - Device tokens have a 10-year expiration for perpetual, company-scoped access.
 - Supports Company Code Login, allowing users to authenticate with `(userId, companyId, password)`.
 Superusers have `companyId = null`.